zhenia97/SpamFilter/README.md

 # SpamFilter
 Console tool used for:
 * Classify messages as spam or not spam
-* Test `sklearn` classifiers accuracy.
+* Test `sklearn` classifiers accuracy and choose the best one.
 Available K-neighbors classifier, logistic regression, naive bayes etc.
 * Training dataset with your custom messages

 ## Install